mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-The Referee should always remember that behaviour of this sort is contrary to the fundamental nature of the K’kree.
-‘Real’ K’kree would consider an outsider to be insane, potentially dangerously so, and there is some truth in this.
-No matter what career an outsider K’kree follows, no matter how successful he is or how high his Outsider skill gets, he is in denial of his nature.
-Other K’kree will hate him even more if he is successful in denying his heritage and he will always be a troubled individual.
-The companionship of a surrogate herd of mismatched starfarers might be enough to keep him more or less sane but this individual will never be ‘quite right’.
+The Referee should always remember that behaviour of this sort is contrary to the fundamental nature of the K'kree.
+'Real' K'kree would consider an outsider to be insane, potentially dangerously so, and there is some truth in this.
+No matter what career an outsider K'kree follows, no matter how successful he is or how high his Outsider skill gets, he is in denial of his nature.
+Other K'kree will hate him even more if he is successful in denying his heritage and he will always be a troubled individual.
+The companionship of a surrogate herd of mismatched starfarers might be enough to keep him more or less sane but this individual will never be 'quite right'.
 This may drive him to excel in all manner of fields but can also lead to self-destructive or irrational behaviour.
-Anyone wanting to play an outsider K’kree must be prepared for this challenge.
+Anyone wanting to play an outsider K'kree must be prepared for this challenge.

-With these provisos in mind, an outsider K’kree with a suitable backstory can enter any career a human could, although there are some occupations that would be repellent.
-A merchant or soldier is much the same from one culture to another but even outsider K’kree would be unlikely to take a job than requires working in small spaces.
+With these provisos in mind, an outsider K'kree with a suitable backstory can enter any career a human could, although there are some occupations that would be repellent.
+A merchant or soldier is much the same from one culture to another but even outsider K'kree would be unlikely to take a job than requires working in small spaces.
 One who spent a lot of time alone in a vacc suit repairing the exterior of space stations might one day